SJTF/SJT/SPEC.md

 #### `SjtHeader`

-Defines the fields, their order, and metadata.
+Defines the fields, their order.

 The `header` field in SJT is always an **array**, possibly empty array, where each element (if present) conforms to the recursive `Header` structure defined as: